andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 ## Browser Support

 According to [caniuse.com](https://caniuse.com/#search=server%20sent%20events), Server-Sent Events are currently supported by all major browsers but Internet Explorer, Edge and Opera Mini.
-Although [supporting them in Edge is under consideration](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/serversenteventseventsource/), the lack of universal support forces you to use polyfills, such as [Remy Sharp's EventSource.js](https://github.com/remy/polyfills/blob/master/EventSource.js) or [Yaffle's EventSource](https://github.com/Yaffle/EventSource) or [AmvTek's EventSource](https://github.com/amvtek/EventSource).
+Although [supporting them in Edge is under consideration](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/serversenteventseventsource/), the lack of universal support forces us to use polyfills, such as [Remy Sharp's EventSource.js](https://github.com/remy/polyfills/blob/master/EventSource.js) or [Yaffle's EventSource](https://github.com/Yaffle/EventSource) or [AmvTek's EventSource](https://github.com/amvtek/EventSource).

 Using these polyfills is very simple.
 Here is an example of using AmvTek's polyfill, but using the other ones is not so different.
-In order to add AmvTek's EventSource polyfill to our React client application, you need to install it via `npm`, as shown below:
+In order to add AmvTek's EventSource polyfill to our React client application, we need to install it via `npm`, as shown below:

 ```shell
 npm install eventsource-polyfill
 ```

-Now you should import the module in the `App` component's module:
+Now we should import the module in the `App` component's module:

 ```react
 // src/App.js